 Over the years I tried many different practices, such as mindfulness, noting, several concentration practices and metta, but none were like the Buddha described them, nor did they deliver any of the results that were to be expected, such as a true fading away of all kinds of unskillful tendencies.

-Just as I was on the verge of giving up finding someone who actually explained exactly according to the suttas, I found TWIM.
-For the first time in my life, I started experiencing changes in my personality and found that I started inclining towards the wholesome.
-And all the things that Bhante Vimalaramsi patiently clarified, were in accordance with what the Buddha said.
+Just as I was on the verge of giving up finding someone who actually explained exactly according to the suttas, That's when I found TWIM.
+For the first time in my life, I started experiencing changes in my personality and found that I started inclining towards more wholesome actions.
+All the things that Bhante Vimalaramsi patiently clarified were in accordance with what the Buddha taught.
 I have never looked back since.

 I live in the Netherlands.
 Not having to travel halfway across the world and to have the opportunity to practice right from our own homes is truly a great thing that sister Khema came up with!

 The guides are here for you, so don’t hesitate to make use of them and ask them to clarify the things you don’t understand, want to know more about, or have difficulties with.